Japanese Hot Baths, Onsen Etiquette

 Most hotels in Japan, small and large, countryside or Tokyo, offer public bath areas, often fed by natural volcanic hot springs containing healing minerals.

 These are called onsen and are usually divided into male and female areas.
 Differentiating between the Japanese characters for male and female is not difficult as the female one looks like a stool-quatting figure and the male kanji sports a head with a cross in it.

-Tourists in Japan should definitely experience onsen as this is an integral part of the Japanese psyche and, in addition, performed properly a thorough onsen visit will make visitors about as clean as they ever will be.
+Tourists in Japan should definitely experience Japanese baths as this is a vital part of the Japanese psyche and, in addition, performed properly a thorough onsen visit will make visitors about as clean as they ever will be.

 Japanese people enjoy the onsen ritual several times a month, if not daily, in addition to having a bath (still no soap in the bath! ) or shower at home.

 Step 1: if the hotel provides a robe, slippers and two towels (big and very small) in your room, wear the robe, bring the towels and wear the slippers up to the onsen entrance.

 Step 2: Find a locker or basket, put everything in it except the little towel and if it’s lockable, lock it.
 If not, don’t worry, your chance of being robbed in Japan is about the same as being shredded by a Great White while taking a bath.